ais-one/cookbook/README.md

 Release notes for the library and examples can be found in [docs/Release.md](docs/Release.md)

-Refer to the respective projects README.md files for information on getting started
+Refer to the respective projects README.md files for information on getting started with each project

-## Version 2 Article

-Work In Progress
+**vue-crud-x 0.2 Article** WORK IN PROGRESS (to be published on **dev.to**, less fluff, more stuff)

-## Version 1 Article (For Historical Reference)
+**vue-crud-x 0.1 Article** <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">Legacy Article (For Historical Reference)</a>

-Read the following <a href="https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054" target="_blank">supporting article</a> (with usage and explanations updated as and when required)

-Version 1 updates can be found on the <a href="https://github.com/ais-one/vue-crud-x/wiki" target="_blank">Wiki</a>.

 # SAMPLE SCREENSHOTS